martyndavies/nexmo-sms-translator/README.md

 Make sure you have your API keys for both accounts handy as we’ll need them shortly.

-We’re going to build this app using a simple backend API that we’ll create in NodeJS, so if you need to install that, [you can do so here](https://nodejs.org/en/download/package-manager/).
+We’re going to build this app using a backend API written in NodeJS, if you need to install that [you can do so here](https://nodejs.org/en/download/package-manager/).

 For development purposes, you'll also need [Ngrok](https://ngrok.com/) so you can receive inbound messages on your local machine.
 We'll cover how it's used in this project below.